Message from the President

 Message from the Deputy Vice-Chancellor

-Our UBC Okanagan Parent Conference is an excellent opportunity for you to find out more about the first-year experience, the quality of campus residences, and the kinds of assistance that students can count on to help them overcome any problems they may encounter in the transition to university.
+Our UBC Okanagan Parent Conference is an excellent opportunity for you to find out more about the first-year experience, the quality of campus residences, and the various forms of assistance students can count on to help them with the transition to university.
+I encourage new students to get involved in campus life and contribute in their own unique ways to the many activities planned for the upcoming year.
+Students will make new friends and form close bonds with other students from around the world and will be challenged to pursue and celebrate creativity and knowledge.

 The University of British Columbia